The Only Onboarding UX Resource You’ll Need In 2023 [Guide]

 If you can access their account, check the analytics to see how they’re interacting with your software.
 This can set the tone for how often, when, and with what information you need to follow up.

-4 – What are the best practices for an engaging onboarding UX?
+What are some best practices to follow for an engaging onboarding UX?

-Here are just a few of the best practices you need to consider if you want to create an engaging Onboarding UX:
+Here are just a few of the best practices to know you need to consider if you want to create an engaging Onboarding UX:

 There are five main types of onboarding, and you can focus on any of them depending upon your app’s functionalities and values.
 The different approaches include:

 Benefit-Focused: Explains the 2-3 core benefits and how to achieve those benefits via the site/product/app.